ChrisCummins/msc-thesis/docs/Log.md

  * Pick a "non-threatening, attractive task" to start each day with.
  * Do not underestimate the importance of being enthusiastic about your research topic.
- * "Beginning sutdents tend to underestimate the worthiness and overestimate the doability of projects".
+ * "Beginning students tend to underestimate the worthiness and overestimate the doability of projects".
  * Do not focus on implementation and performance at the expense of vauge assumptions and principles.